-The Clinical Services Program (CS Program) defines the process for monitoring and evaluating treatment/services provided to members by credentialed practitioners.
+The Clinical Services Program (CS Program) defines the process for monitoring and evaluating treatment/services provided to members by non-credentialed practitioners.
 The CS Program provides a structured approach to positively influencing provider behavior toward conservative, evidence-based practices which may include verification of the medical necessity of diagnostic and treatment services delivered to members.
-This approach includes dissemination of clinical guidelines, peer-to-peer dialogue, peer review of data submitted on Medical Necessity Review Forms (MNR Forms) and supporting documents, and clinical decision communications that reference the applicable guidelines and clinical literature.
+This approach includes dissemination of clinical guidelines, peer-to-peer dialogue, peer review of data submitted on Medical Necessity Review Forms (MNR Forms), Clinical Information Summary Sheets (CISS), supporting documents or medical records by non-credentialed practitioners, and clinical decision communications that reference the applicable guidelines and clinical literature.